 First, we describe the event on a basin scale using satellite observations.
 We remind the reader that references to specific dates are for indication only, as the precise timings of peaks and onsets may differ when using different datasets and climatologies.
 In 2022, the onset of summer MHW conditions began in mid-May; by 23rd May, 35% of the area of the Mediterranean Sea was already experiencing MHW conditions (Fig. 1c).
 Maps of temperature anomaly confirm that the onset occurred mostly in the western regions and the Adriatic Sea (Fig. 2a).
-The geographic extent of MHW extended into the central and eastern parts of the basin (e.g. Fig. 2b), and MHW area remained above a third of the total basin area until the decay at the end of September.
-Peak area (70%) was reached on June 6th, while notable peaks of activity occurred later, on June 29th, July 6th and July 27th (Fig. 1a).
-The peak temperature anomaly of 6.45 °C (above the 1987-2019 average) was reached in the Gulf of Lion on July 18th.
+The geographic extent of MHW extended into the central and eastern parts of the basin (e.g. Fig. 2b), and conditions remained above a third of the basin area until the decay at the end of September.

 Prior to 2022, the MHWs of the summers of 2003, 2015 and 2018 had been found to have the highest activities on record (using a slightly different definition of activity, but which is still based on intensity and duration; Simon et al., 2022).
 Here, we find that the activity in 2022 clearly eclipses that of 2015 and 2018, in terms of both maxima and persistence of activity (Fig. 1a).
-Though the summer of 2003 reached similarly high peaks of activity (twice, in mid-June and at the end of August), the total activity during the summer (defined as the area under the curve) is lower (82 x 106 °C.km2) than for 2022 (139 x 106 °C.km2).
-While in 2003 the MHW activity returned to zero in late May and mid-July, in 2022 it persisted throughout the summer above at least 0.5 °C.km2 each day.
-Using the total activity as a measure, the summer of 2022 now holds the record for MHW activity.
+Though the summer of 2003 reached similarly high peaks of activity (twice, in mid-June and at the end of August), the total overall activity (defined as the area under the curve) is lower (82 x 106 oC.km2) than for 2022 (139 x 106 oC.km2).
+While in 2003 the MHW activity returned to zero in late May and mid-July, in 2022 it persisted throughout the summer above

+105 at least 0.5oC.km2 each day.
+By this measure, the summer of 2022 now holds the record for MHW activity.